RIAPS/riaps-integration/bbb-creation-files/README.md

 7. Remove install files from /home/ubuntu

-8. Place https://github.com/RIAPS/riaps-integration/blob/master/riaps-bbbruntime/riaps_install_bbb.sh in /home/riaps/ to allow updating of the RIAPS platform by script
+8. Place the [RIAPS Install script](../riaps-bbbruntime/riaps_install_bbb.sh) in /home/riaps/ to allow updating of the RIAPS platform by script

 9. Users of this image will ssh using the following: